The Meta-Reality Problem

 Reality, it seems, wants to keep its better secrets.

 Yet—what other than something like reality could provide truthful evidence about the nature or purpose of existence?
-And sure enough every moment of our being is a definitive answer to many possible questions—and in special moments reality provides evidence of existence with such power, depth, and beauty that it overwhelms the hubris we use to question reality.
+And sure enough every moment of our being is a definitive answer to many possible questions—and in special moments reality affirms existence with such power, depth, and beauty that it overwhelms the basic hubris we need to doubt any of it.

 So why does reality, with all its promise, seem so cryptic—so problematic?
 What’s really going on?

 There’s reality, irrefutable, both known and unknown to us.
 Then there’s meta-reality—consciousness about reality that we carry around in our heads in the form of thoughts, questions, beliefs, and useful but imperfect knowledge.
 Meta-reality is the conscious modeling of reality.
 The problem—the real problem—is that we conflate the two—though reality and meta-reality are not at all the same thing.
 Moreover, unable, or perhaps just unwilling, to resolve the two in our mind, we give meta-reality precedence—counting on it to accurately reflect our circumstances and make our wishes and dreams come true.
 And then, most problematic of all, when meta-reality proves to be unrealistic and we find ourselves suffering the consequences of our misperceptions—we blame reality!